aceinnolab/Inkycal/README.md

 ## News:
 * **Added Support for Raspbian Stretch lite.
 To get this up and running on raspbian stretch lite, follow the instructions just below.**

-* **2-Colour E-Paper support coming soon!
-See the section 'Experimental' for the current status.**
+* **2-Colour E-Paper support added!
+To use this software on the 2-Colour E-Paper Display, follow the instructions below.**
 <img src="https://github.com/aceisace/Raspberry-Pi-Google-Calendar-with-E-Paper-display/blob/master/Gallery/Front-view.JPG" width="500">

 ## Main features